mlabs-haskell/plutus-simple-model/README.md

 currentTime :: Run POSIXTime
 ```

-By default we always start at the beginning of UNIX epoch.
+By default, we always start at the beginning of UNIX epoch.
 Start of blockchain is set to 0 posix millis.
 Closely related is function `validateIn`.
 It sets the valid range for TX:

 ```haskell